Language-Guided Transformer Tokenizer for Human Motion Generation: Experiment

 \subsection{Text-driven Motion Generation Comparison}

 \textbf{Quantitative comparisons.} We evaluate our approach against state-of-the-art methods.
-Results on HumanML3D are primarily sourced from~\cite{meng2025rethinking}, while results on Motion-X are our reimplementations based on the \texttt{meng67} representation.
-We provide reimplementation details in the appendix.
-As shown in Table~\ref{tab:table1}, our LG-Tok variants outperform existing methods across multiple metrics.
+Results on HumanML3D are primarily sourced from~\cite{meng2025rethinking}, while results on Motion-X are our reproduction based on the \texttt{meng} representation.
+We provide reproduction details in the Appendix~\ref{sec:baseline_reprod}.
+As shown in Table~\ref{tab:table1}, our LG-Tok variants (using MoSa as the generative backbone) outperform existing methods across multiple metrics.
 On HumanML3D, LG-Tok achieves the best performance with a Top-1 R-Precision of \textbf{0.542} and FID of \textbf{0.057}, surpassing the previous best method, MoSa (0.518 and 0.064, respectively).
-Notably, even our most compact variant, LG-Tok-mini, using only 104 tokens, also maintains competitive performance (0.521 Top-1 R-Precision), validating the efficiency of our high-level semantic representations.
 On the larger and more diverse Motion-X dataset, our methods show substantial improvements, with LG-Tok-mid achieving the best Top-1 R-Precision of \textbf{0.591}.
 The consistent performance gains validate that transformer-based, language-guided tokenization effectively captures motion semantics.
+Remarkably, on both datasets, LG-Tok-mini maintains or surpasses state-of-the-art performance even after pruning more than half of the tokens (104 vs. 236), further validating the effectiveness of our high-level semantic representations.
+Results on the KIT-ML dataset are provided in Appendix~\ref{sec:kit_ml}.

 \textbf{Qualitative comparisons.} Fig.~\ref{fig:comparasion} displays qualitative comparisons of our approach against StableMoFusion~\cite{huang2024stablemofusion}, MARDM~\cite{meng2025rethinking}, and MoSa~\cite{liu2025mosa} based on HumanML3D checkpoints.
 We randomly select several generated samples for comparison.
 These three examples demonstrate that LG-Tok can understand more complex semantics. \eg, in the first row, our method successfully understands ``\textit{in the middle}" (competitors fail to return to the middle position).
 In the second row, LG-Tok synthesizes more realistic crouching postures in the ``\textit{dodges quickly}" motion.
 In the final row, our approach exhibits better directional awareness for ``\textit{then turns to the left}".
 More dynamic results can be found on our supplementary materials.